Author. Activist. Athlete.

 In 2012, she became the ambassador for Vietnam Relief Services and in 2014 the first Asian ambassador for Athlete Ally.
 In 2016, GLAAD named Amazin one of only seven Asian LGBTQ activists accelerating equality globally and in 2018 named one of four Asian LGBTQ athletes accelerating sports equality by the American National Queer Asian Pacific Islander Alliance along with becoming the first openly out Asian athlete to appear in the Stonewall UK ‘Rainbow Laces Campaign’.
 In 2019, listed in the Out 100 List, Australian Pride Power List and for the second year listed in the Human Rights Campaign Asian Pacific Islander Heritage Month Honours list.
 During Asian Pacific Islander (API) month of May this year Amazin was part of the first API Pride in Washington DC presented by the Capital Pride Alliance and the Mayor’s Office of LGBTQ Affairs.
 At the end of 2019 she became the first Asian Sport Champion (Ambassador) for Stonewall UK's new Sports Champion Ambassador Program Read More

 In 2020, Amazin became the first Asian LGBTQ Athlete to be honoured at the Brooklyn Nets 4th Annual Pride Night at the Barclays Centre in Brooklyn with the 'Game Ball Delivery' Read More.
 In January, during the democratic presidential campaign Amazin was one of 100 Asian Pacific Islander influencers in the USA who officially endorsed presidential candidate Elizabeth Warren Read More.
 In March, Amazin joined the Mike Bloomberg presidential campaign Asian Pacific Islander and LGBTQ National Leadership Councils.
-After Mike Bloomberg ended his campaign, Amazin is now part of the Team Biden campaign: LGBTQ+ for Biden and the Asian Pacific Islanders for Biden.
+After Mike Bloomberg ended his campaign, Amazin is now part of the Team Biden campaign: LGBTQ+ for Biden and Asian Pacific Islander committee.